AY2122S1-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 public CommandResult execute(String commandText) throws CommandException, ParseException {
     logger.info("----------------[USER COMMAND][" + commandText + "]");

-    //deletes all previous ghost tasks from the model as they are no longer relevant model.deleteGhostTasks();
+    //deletes all previous ghost tasks from the model as
+    //they are no longer relevant
+    model.deleteGhostTasks();

     //parsing and execution of command